pensjonatus/flash-fiction/blog/deranged.md

 ---
-title: 'Deranged'
+title: Deranged
 date: '2012-02-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 So he was a deranged killer.
 So what!